Duke director grew wary of "controlling" ex-Progress CEO

 The quick CEO switch that put James Rogers back in the top job has created turmoil over the past two weeks for Duke in North Carolina around the deal that created the nation’s largest utility.

-After hearing testimony from Rogers, Johnson and members of the Duke board from both companies, the North Carolina Utilities Commission chairman said the panel was not ready to “impose some sort of remedy” and the investigation will continue.
+The North Carolina Utilities Commission has heard testimony from Rogers, Johnson and members of the Duke board from both companies, although the commissioners have not yet said what steps, if any, they may take.

 “It’s been told to us that we didn’t include in our order a requirement that the person who was told to us would be CEO (actually) would be the CEO for some reasonable time,” he said.

-Gray said regulatory moves to alter the merger order would damage the company, which has promised to deliver $650 million in savings to North Carolina’s power consumers in coming years.
+Gray said regulatory moves to alter the merger order would be damaging to the company, which has promised to deliver savings to North Carolina’s power consumers of $650 million in the coming years.

 Duke again criticized the proceedings, especially Finley’s refusal to allow its lawyers to question Johnson.